Terms and conditions for AKT Roofing Ltd

 7.3.2 In stage payments as agreed, often involving:

-7.4 All amounts stated (whether orally or in writing) are inclusive of VAT, which will be added at the rate currently in force.
+7.4 All amounts stated (whether orally or in writing) are exclusive of VAT, which will be added at the rate currently in force.

 7.5 If you fail to make payment by the date stated on your invoice we may: